omarhoblos/swiss-on-fhir/README.md

 * Form for inputing user defined queries
 * Cleaned up UI

-## Credits
+## Shoutouts

 A very special thanks goes out to Daniel Bach & Pechow Zheng for their help early on creating the test data.
+Shoutouts go to Aditya Dave & Taha Attari for their help in code revews & architecture changes